-He has received numerous awards including an Albert Senior Fellowship (2000), the Biochemistry Medal of the Royal Irish Academy (RIA) (2001), Fellowships of the Institutes of Biology of Ireland (2001) and UK (2003), Irish Times/RDS Science lecturer (2002), the President's Award for Excellence in Teaching in Science at DCU (2002), the President's Award for Excellence in Research in Science and Engineering (2005) and the inaugural DCU President's Fujitsu Award for Innovation (2013).
-He was a member of the Science Committee of the Royal Dublin Society, Secretary of the Biochemistry Committee of the RIA and their representative on the European Academies Science Advisory Council on Biotechnology (2003), President, London International Youth Science Forum (2004-present), member of the Industrial Research Commercialization Committee, Enterprise Ireland (2006-present), member of the Council of the Institute of Biology (2009) and the Life Sciences Committee, RIA (2009).
+He has received numerous awards including an Albert Senior Fellowship (2000), the Biochemistry Medal of the Royal Irish Academy (RIA) (2001), Fellowships of the Institutes of Biology of Ireland (2001) and the Royal Society for Biology, UK (2003), Irish Times/RDS Science lecturer (2002), the President's Award for Excellence in Teaching in Science at DCU (2002), the President's Award for Excellence in Research in Science and Engineering (2005) and the DCU President's Fujitsu Awards for Innovation (2013,15 &16).
+He is a member of the Life and Medical Sciences Committee of the RIA and their representative on the European Academies Science Advisory Council on Biotechnology, President, London International Youth Science Forum (2004-present), member of the Industrial Research Commercialization Committee, Enterprise Ireland (2006-present) and Vice-President of the Institute of Biology (2012-present).

 He is Professor of Biological Sciences and Director of the Applied Biochemistry Research Group, internationally recognised for its expertise in immunoassays, antibody generation, education and training.
-Currently he is the Deputy Director at the BDI, a Principal Investigator, Leader in Education and Outreach, member of the Management Committee and Executive of the Biomedical Diagnostics Institute.
+His group received the award for ‘Bioscience Lab-of-the Year’ in 2014 in Ireland.

-He has published extensively (210 peer-reviewed papers, 25 reviews, 20 book chapters, 2 book), reviews for many journals and international scientific bodies, has several patents and has worked closely with many Irish and international companies.
+He has published extensively (220 peer-reviewed papers, over 30 reviews, 30 book chapters, 2 books; H Index=48; 8,800 citations), reviews for many journals and international scientific bodies, has patents and commercially licenced reagents and has worked closely with many Irish and international companies.